NickPiscitelli/Glider.js/README.md

 #### Browser support

 Glider.js should run on all modern browsers.
-Support for older browser can be achieved by polyfilling `document.classList`, `window.requestAnimationFrame`, `Object.assign` and `CustomEvent`
+Support for older browsers can be achieved by polyfilling `document.classList`, `window.requestAnimationFrame`, `Object.assign` and `CustomEvent`

 Include `glider-compat.min.js` to load the aforementioned polyfills